voltangle/MorsDuino/README.md

 # MorseDuino

-An Arduino Library for generating Morse code on LEDs.
+The lightweight Arduino Library for generating Morse code on LEDs, light strips, and speakers.
 Every Arduino board is supported(library uses standart Wiring functions).

 ## What it can do